HossamSeyam-Hub/RISC-V-Single-cycle-processor/README.md

 Features:
 ✅ Implements core RV32I instructions
 ✅ Single-cycle datapath and control logic
-✅ Written in Verilog/SystemVerilog (or specify your HDL) ✅ Simple and easy-to-understand design for educational use ✅ Testbench and example programs included (if applicable)
+✅ Written in Verilog
+✅ Simple and easy-to-understand design for educational use ✅ Testbench and example programs included

 This project is ideal for learning about processor design, RISC-V architecture, and digital logic implementation.